arve0/master/thesis.md

 Here $g(x,y)$ is the structuring element of size $s \times t$ and $f(x,y)$ is the zero-padded image.
 The structuring element in cross-correlation is often called a \kw{template} and the process of cross-correlation is called \kw{template matching}.
-The maximum peak(s) in $h(x,y)$ will be where the template has the best match, which may be in several positions if several matches are made.
+The maximum peak(s) in $h(x,y)$ is where the template has the best match, which may be in several positions if several matches are made.
-The cross-correlation will be dependent on intensity variations and requires the images to have high entropy to get clear matches.
+The cross-correlation is dependent on intensity variations and requires the images to have high entropy to get clear matches.
 E.g., a strictly even background have low entropy and gives equal match for the whole image.